Charles Lindsay - Artist in Residence (A.I.R.) Program Director

 His career trajectory has been diverse, ranging from exploration geology in the arctic to photojournalism in the jungles of southeast Asia.
 He invented a carbon based imaging process and merged that with sound and sensors to create immersive installations.
 Lindsay received a 2010 Guggenheim Fellowship for this “CARBON” work.
 Lindsay’s work has been profiled by WIRED, Motherboard, ARTonAIR.org, Viralnet, NPR and CNN International.

-During his second term as artist in residence Lindsay is developing “CODE Humpback,” an installation combining ideas about encrypted signals and inter-species communication.
-His advisor / collaborator is SETI Institute scientist Laurance Doyle, who along with colleagues from UC Davis and the Alaska Whale Foundation have used the mathematics of information theory to determine that humpback whale vocalizations have rule-structure complexity, what in human languages is called "syntax."
+During his second term as artist in residence Lindsay developed “CODE Humpback” - an installation combining ideas about encrypted signals and inter-species communication.
+His advisor / collaborator is SETI Institute scientist Dr. Laurance Doyle, who along with colleagues from UC Davis and the Alaska Whale Foundation used the mathematics of information theory to determine that humpback whale vocalizations have rule-structure complexity, what in human languages is called "syntax."
 The humpback communication system is an ancient global language - yet we remain effectively alien to each other.
 CODE Humpback debuted at The Bolinas Museum during the show ‘Transmit / Receive.’
 It will be shown again at MassMoca in 2016.